r-box/boxr/README.md

 A lightweight, high-level R interface for the box.com API, standing on the shoulders of [`httr`](https://github.com/hadley/httr/).

 ## Installation
 boxr is not currently on CRAN.
-You can install the development version from github with
+You can install the latest version from github with

 ```R
 # install.packages("devtools")
 devtools::install_github("brendan-R/boxr", ref = "v0.1.0")
 ```

+Or, omit the `ref` parameter to download the development version.

 ## Usage
 ### Basic Operations